holly-cummins/meme-generator/README.md

 ./mvnw package -Pnative -Dmaven.repo.local=/maven/repository/
 ```

-Execute your native executable with: `./target/meme-generator-1.0.0-SNAPSHOT-runner`
+Execute your native executable with: `./target/meme-generator-1.0.0-SNAPSHOT-runner "hello" "world"`

+You can then run `open meme.jpg` on the local machine to see the output.

 ## Running the application in dev mode